Offsec-TX/Offsec-TX.github.io/_testcases/web/web-cors-6.md

 ---
-testcase: Origin Handling and Whitelisting - Validate that the null origin (Origin: null) is not whitelisted unless purposely needed, as this can be abused via sandboxed frames or file URIs.
+testcase: Origin Handling and Whitelisting - Validate that the null origin (Origin; null) is not whitelisted unless purposely needed, as this can be abused via sandboxed frames or file URIs.
 Web (HTTP/HTTPS) service
 platforms:
   - Web
   - Network